fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Let's start writing our first TypeScript-app.
 To keep things simple, let's start by using the npm package [ts-node](https://github.com/TypeStrong/ts-node), that compiles and executes the desired TypeScript file immediately, so that there is no need for the separate compilation step.

-To use <i>ts-node</i> you need to install it globally with the official <i>typescript</i> package by running <i>npm install -g ts-node typescript</i>.
+To use <i>ts-node</i> you could install it globally with the official <i>typescript</i> package by running <i>npm install -g ts-node typescript</i>.

 If you can't or don't want to install global packages you can create an npm project that has the required dependencies and run your scripts in it.
+We shall also go with this approach.

 As we remember from [part 3](/en/part3) a npm project is set by running running command <i>npm init</i> in an empty directory.
 Then we can install the dependencies by running

 ```
-npm install ts-node typescript
+npm install --save-dev ts-node typescript
 ```

 and set up <i>scripts</i> within the package.json file to include: